 Lastly but equally as important, support for cross-browser compatibility was vital to the project.
 Although Joyce's influence spans the world, its roots come from Hong Kong.
-Up to 30% of users in China still use Internet Explorer 8, therefore solid cross-browser support was a fundamental goal of the project.
+At the time of development, up to 30% of users in China still used Internet Explorer 8, therefore solid cross-browser support was a fundamental goal of the project.

 In order to overcome the problem of featuring content from the different departments of Joyce evenly, the front page features a large grid.
 Each grid cell can feature its own image or video or a single image stretched across multiple cells.
 Each cell can also include its own hyperlink, and cells that include the same hyperlink all darken at the same time when hovering over any one of them.